faith444/pawfect-companions/README.md

 - Includes a **Vet’s Corner** dialog message with Dr. Lois’ email.
 - Shows **training progress** and a **health meter**.
 - Demonstrates microcontent: `<time>`, `<mark>`, `<abbr>`, and `<blockquote>`.

-## Notes
-The project follows accessibility guidelines by including a skip link, proper headings, figure/figcaption, alt text, and semantic structure.
-Meta tags for charset, viewport, description, and canonical are also included.